 Gabriela Denise Frank is a Seattle writer and author of CivitaVeritas: An Italian Fellowship Journey.
 The book documents her experience living in an Italian hill town while on a fellowship sponsored by the Northwest Institute for Architecture and Urban Studies in Italy.

-An alumna of the Tin House Summer Workshop, A Room of Her Own Foundation (AROHO) Retreat, Jack Straw Writers Program and the EDGE Development Program for Literary Artists, Gabriela’s work has appeared in The Rumpus, ARCADE, Word Riot and Bird’s Thumb, amongst others.
+An alumna of the Tin House Summer Workshop, A Room of Her Own Foundation (AROHO) Retreat, Jack Straw Writers Program and Artist Trust’s EDGE Development Program for Literary Artists, Gabriela’s work has appeared in The Rumpus, ARCADE, Word Riot and Bird’s Thumb, amongst others.
 In 2014, her Pushcart Prize-nominated short story, “Pas de Deux,” was published in an anthology by New Lit Salon Press.

 Contact Gabriela at gveritasATgmaildotcom.